 For two consecutive terms as chief of the rescue squad, Eyestone worked tirelessly to support and advance emergency medical services for the Hokie Nation, remaining on campus during holidays and putting in long hours to ensure patients were given the best care possible.

-Under Eyestone’s leadership, the squad improved medical resources and care while garnered national recognition.
+Under Eyestone’s leadership, the squad improved medical resources and care while garnering national recognition.
 The squad now holds several national awards for collegiate emergency medical services and was recently granted approval from Virginia Tech’s Executive Building Committee for a new station facility.

 “It’s been an honor and a pleasure to work with Chris over the past few years,” said Kevin Foust, chief of the Virginia Tech Police Department.
 “Chris brought a true sense of dedication, hard work, and a deep love for the rescue squad.
 Virginia Tech has benefitted greatly from Chris’ willingness to serve, to lead, and to lay a foundation for the continued growth and success of the squad.”